Breaking up is hard to do. Here are 10 things you can do to help yourself stay on-track

-Speaking to close friends about any anger, sadness, or nostalgia you’re feeling can be a great way to sort out your feelings and think of ways to keep on the positive side.
-Spending some time alone is also important to help process things.
+Speaking to close friends about any anger, sadness, or nostalgia you’re feeling can be a great way to express yourself and think of ways to keep on the positive side.
+Spending time alone can also be important to help process things.

 Take your Space

 In the immediate aftermath of a breakup it can feel very tempting to message the person you’ve just broken up with.
 We get that – but wouldn’t rate it as the best idea in the world.

 It’s likely that neither of you has had time to process the complex, deep emotions that come with ending a relationship, so your conversations may not be positive or constructive.

 There’s also a big chance that reaching out to your ex will prevent you from moving on.
 Cutting contact is probably one of the hardest things to do, but it is also the most important.
 Finding a friend or family member who you can speak to when you feel the urge to talk to your old partner can help a lot.

 When a relationship ends, not only does someone close to you leave your life, but a lot of new free time comes up.

 Sure, you could fill this void with back to back reruns of Big Bang Theory, but why do that to yourself?
 Instead, think of it as a great opportunity to pick up a new hobby or activity you were interested in doing before, but didn’t have the time for.

 Learning a new skill, or picking up an old interest and building old skills will give you a new focus and help you develop yourself.